roundhouse/FormBuilder-2-Craft-CMS/README.md

-#### Under development for Craft 2.5 some things might not be working.

 ![Mou icon](http://vadim-dev.s3.amazonaws.com/formbuilder2/formbuilder2_logo.png)

 ***

 FormBuilder 2 is a Craft CMS plugin that lets you create & manage forms for your front-end.
 Entries get stored to database so you can easily view your submission or export them.

-***

-Note: Craft 2.5 will be released on December 1st.
-Looks like the admin UI is similar to what I built for this plugin.
-If I keep it the way it is now, it'll just look weird with 2 sidebars.
-Soooooo after just releasing this I realize that I'll need to rethink UI.
-Besides the UI change I'll need to make sure everything works as it should with 2.5.
-You can use this now, but I just wanted to make sure you guys know it might look different in a month.

 ***